Acumatica/Acuminator/docs/diagnostics/DiagnosticSuppression.md

 }
 ```

+If Acuminator displays multiple diagnostics for one line, you can add multiple suppression comments for this line (one comment under another).

 To stop the suppression of the diagnostic in the code fragment, you remove the comment from the code.

 ## Diagnostic Suppression in the Acuminator Suppression File